Reliable Off-Policy Learning for Dosage Combinations: Experiments

 For evaluation, we compare the methods on the test set using the regret $R(\hat{\pi}) = \max_{\pi \in \Omega} \!
 V(\pi) - V(\hat{\pi})$.
 We report: (1)~the regret for the selected policy, which is the policy with the best policy loss on the validation set out of all $k$ policies; (2)~the average regret across all $k$ restarts; and (3)~the standard deviation to better assess the reliability of the method.

 \textbf{Results:} Table~\ref{tab:results} compares the performance of our method against the baselines.
 We make the following observations: (1)~DCNet performs similarly to MLP for low-dimensional data such as MIMIC-IV, as expected.
-However, we find substantial improvements from DCNet over MLP for high-dimensional data such as TCGA.
-(2)~Choosing a policy that is reliable greatly benefits overall performance.
+However, we find substantial improvements from DCNet over MLP for high-dimensional data such as TCGA, showing the advantage of enforcing smoothness and expressiveness in our prediction head.
+(2)~DCNet outperforms VCNet on both datasets, which demonstrates the importance of modeling the joint effect of dosage combinations.
+(3)~Choosing a policy that is reliable greatly benefits overall performance.
 For example, the baselines ($+$na{\"i}ve) even perform worse than the observed policy for TCGA, whereas our method ($+$reliable) is clearly superior.
-(3)~We also observe that our selection of reliable policies greatly reduces the standard deviation of the observed regrets.
+(4)~We also observe that our selection of reliable policies greatly reduces the standard deviation of the observed regrets.
 This further demonstrates the reliability of our proposed method.
-(4)~Overall, our method works best across both datasets.
+Overall, our method works best across both datasets.
 For example, the regret on the TCGA dataset for the selected policy drops from 2.52 (DCNet$+$na{\"i}ve) to only 0.03 (DCNet$+$reliable), which is a reduction by 98.8\%.
 In sum, this demonstrates the effectiveness of our method.

+\textbf{Comparison to discretization:} There exist several methods for off-policy learning for discrete treatments (see Sec.~\ref{sec:related_work}), including methods targeted for overlap violations and treatment combinations.
+In principle, we could also discretize the dosages in our setting and apply such methods.
+However, we would then lose information about the exact dosage values and could not exploit the continuity of the dose-response surface.
+To demonstrate the benefits of our method, we benchmark against an ``oracle'' discretized baseline where we assume perfect knowledge of the dose-response function and perfect individual treatment assignment.
+This serves as an upper bound for all policy learning methods with discretization.
+We display the results for different granularities of equally-spaced grid discretization in Table~\ref{tab:baselines_discrete}.
+We observe that, even in the oracle setting, discretization itself leads to a higher regret than our proposed method, which confirms the advantages of leveraging continuous dosage information.